Retirement In Portugal

 Retirement in Portugal - weighing the pros and cons and other important considerations

 Is your dream retirement in Portugal?
-In this report we’ll look at three of the main consideration you need to make as part of your planning process.
+In this report, we’ll look at three of the main consideration you need to make as part of your planning process.

-They made the plan ten years prior to retirement to give themselves time to find land, build a property, plan and save – and by the time the programme was made about them, they had achieved their dream.
+They made the plan ten years prior to retirement to give themselves time to find land, build a property, plan and save.
+By the time the programme was made about them, they had achieved their dream.

 You can enjoy one of the most temperate and gorgeous climates in the Algarve region in the south of the nation, whereas the further north you go, so the worse the weather can become in the winter months for example.

-Other ways in which you need to consider where abouts in Portugal you would like to retire include examining what your budget will afford you and where, and where you are more likely to meet like-minded people.
+Other ways in which you need to consider whereabouts in Portugal you would like to retire include examining what your budget will afford you and where, and where you are more likely to meet like-minded people.

 You should consider taking a long vacation in Portugal and even renting a property in Portugal for at least a few months before you make your final commitment.

-This relates to familiarity of family and friends as much as it does to the familiarity of handing the day to day intricacies and elements of life – from knowing where the best greengrocer is to having the phone number of a good doctor to hand.
+This relates to the familiarity of family and friends as much as it does to the familiarity of handling the day to day intricacies and elements of life – from knowing where the best greengrocer is to have the phone number of a good doctor to hand.

 You have to ensure you have accessibility to a town or city where you are more likely to find everything you need for day-to-day living, from a supermarket to expat networks for example.

 You might think living in rural Portugal in retirement sounds like bliss – but when the reality of having to travel distances to have any social contact whatsoever bites, you may suddenly feel lonely and isolated.

 Factor this in, factor in money for travel back home to visit friends and relatives, factor in money for healthcare and also, when you spend time in Portugal before you move out there to live, try and get a realistic idea of what it will cost you to live day to day in Portugal.